Probate Q&A Series

 Conclusion

 To get more time in a North Carolina probate matter, file a written motion with the Clerk of Superior Court showing cause before the deadline or hearing.
-The clerk may grant up to 10 days in discretion, and more than 10 days on good cause when justice requires.
 If time has already expired, you must show excusable neglect.
-As an alternative, all parties can file a written stipulation extending time up to 30 days.
-Next step: file and serve your motion or stipulation promptly on all parties.
+If all parties agree, that may support the request, but the clerk controls continuances of scheduled hearings.
+Next step: file and serve your motion promptly on all parties.

 Talk to a Probate Attorney